 Their results indicate that people underestimate time passing when they're looking at internet-related images, and even more so when looking at Facebook-related images.

-"We found evidence that Internet and Facebook related stimuli can distort time perception due to attention and arousal related mechanisms," researchers Lazaros Gonidis and Dinkar Sharma wrote in a published in the Journal of Applied Social Psychology.
+"We found evidence that Internet and Facebook related stimuli can distort time perception due to attention and arousal related mechanisms," researchers Lazaros Gonidis and Dinkar Sharma wrote in a paper published in the Journal of Applied Social Psychology.

 "This highlights that Facebook related stimuli lead to an overestimation of time compared to Internet related stimuli, and both Facebook and Internet related stimuli were associated with better discriminability of time compared to matched neutral stimuli."